Ananta-Vaishnavi/Portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio website!
 Here you can find a collection of my past projects and a little bit about me.
+This portfolio project is a feature-rich web application that enables users to effectively manage and track their personal investment portfolio.
+The user interface is intuitive and user-friendly, allowing for seamless navigation and effortless management of portfolio transactions and holdings.
+Utilizing a combination of HTML, CSS, JavaScript, and PHP, this project boasts a robust and modern technology stack, ensuring scalable and reliable performance.

+Some of the standout features of this project include real-time price updates for a diverse range of asset classes, comprehensive visualization of historical data, customizable portfolio views, and in-depth transaction logging and analysis.
+Additionally, the design of the project is fully responsive, optimizing the user experience across a variety of devices, including desktop and mobile.

 ## Tech Stack